jenchick/Mission-to-Mars/README.md

 ## Results:
 ![image](https://user-images.githubusercontent.com/102322707/176818002-e09c2697-9148-41d0-8f6a-f49c7fe2fd3e.png)

+Deliverable 1 & 2:

+- I was able to scrape the full-resolution Mars hemisphere images and titles, along with updating the Web App with the like.

+Deliverable 3:

+- I confirmed that the webpage was mobile-responsive.
+- I used two Bootstrap 3 components to update the style of the webpage.
+I changed the "Web Scraping" button color to purple, and the background of the container to a light aqua color.
+In addition, I changed the container color for the "Mars Facts" to a light beige color.
-I did attempt to change the table structure using Bootstrap to edit the table style to <table class="table table-dark">, but I did not get the results I expected.
+Note: I did attempt to change the table structure using Bootstrap to edit the table style to "table table-dark" (from https://getbootstrap.com/docs/4.0/content/tables/), but I did not get the results I expected.

 ## Resources:
-Software: Jupyter notebook, Visual Studio Code, Python 3.6.1, conda 4.12.0, flask, Beautiful Soup, Splinter, MongoDB,
+Jupyter notebook, Visual Studio Code, Python 3.7 (64-bit), HTML/CSS, flask, Beautiful Soup, Splinter, MongoDB, Chrome Developer Tools